 How to choose between MRes and MPhil/PhD

-Normally research students register for the MRes in order to complete the requisite training for carrying out a doctoral research project.
-You then transfer to MPhil status after completing your MRes dissertation in September (or in your second year if you are part-time).
+All research students are encouraged to register for the MRes in order to complete the requisite training for carrying out a doctoral research project in Anthropology regardless of whether they hold a degree in Anthropology.

 Contact the department